 Squamous cell carcinoma is the second-most common type of skin cancer, after basal cell carcinoma.
 As long as you get medical attention early, squamous cell carcinoma is almost always curable.
-Manhattan Dermatology has two convenient locations in New York City’s Midtown East to make it as easy as possible to get the dermatological care you need.
+Manhattan Dermatology has two convenient locations in New York City’s Murray Hill and Midtown East to make it as easy as possible to get the dermatological care you need.
 Book your appointment online now or call the office to schedule.

 Squamous cell carcinoma is a kind of skin cancer that typically grows on the uppermost skin layers.
 It's usually seen on the face, ears, scalp, and hands, although squamous cell carcinoma can grow anywhere that regularly gets sun exposure.

 This type of cancer is most common in people who are middle age or older.

 Squamous cell carcinoma is usually a flat, scaly patch or lump on the skin and is typically brown or red.

 If you notice this type of growth or any other changes on your skin, it's best to schedule a visit with your Manhattan Dermatology dermatologist for a skin cancer check as soon as possible.

 Your expert dermatologist at Manhattan Dermatology will do a thorough skin exam along with a biopsy to determine whether your skin growth is squamous cell carcinoma or something else.

 If you're dealing with squamous cell carcinoma, your dermatologist can recommend a highly effective treatment solution.

 The dermatologists at Manhattan Dermatology offer cosmetically optimal squamous cell carcinoma or other skin cancer removal.
 This surgical removal is simple and fast, but it might not be the ideal treatment if the growth is on your face, neck, or scalp.